firstbirdtech/api-docs/source/includes/_jobbrandings.md

 **Note:** There will always be a default branding, if no job branding has been created.

 ## Get a Single Job Branding
-To get a single job branding by it’s Id you have to use following request:
+To get a single Job Branding by it’s Id you have to use following request:

 ### HTTP Request